theHostileNegotiator/KWBandage/PatchNotes.md

 #### Specter
 1. Unit will rotate body to fire after deployed
 	* Remove requirement RotateToTargetWhenAiming
-2. Black Hand variant could not be cloaked with NOD Cloaking Field special power
+2. Black Hand variant could not be cloaked with NOD Cloaking Field Support Power
 	* Restored ability for it to be cloaked and defaulted parameters
 3. Black Hand will randomly play NOD voice sounds referencing stealth.
 (This is due to inheriting NOD Specter and not removing sounds)
 	* Removed NOD variant sound